 La Garrapata Galapagos – Resto Bar

-La Garrapata is a great spot for anyone wanting to sample fresh, local foods sourced from producers in the Galapagos Islands.
-They also make a point of employing and training staff from the local community, and they are considered one of the leading eco-restaurants helping with the sustainability and conservation of the Galapagos Islands.
+La Garrapata is an excellent spot for anyone wanting to sample fresh, local foods sourced from producers in the Galapagos Islands.
+They also make a point of employing and training staff from the local community, and they are considered one of the leading eco-restaurants helping with the sustainability and conservation of the Galápagos Islands.
 They offer a varied menu with plenty of vegetarian options and a great selection of Ecuadorian specialties.

 Essential Travel Info for Visiting Santa Cruz, Galapagos: